IBM/trino-db2/DEVELOPMENT.md

     mvn clean install

+## Release
+If creating a new release, first update source code in this repo with PR process, then build the plugin with the command above and make sure to include the resulting archive `target/trino-db2-[version].zip` in your release binaries.

 ## Build a container image including this connector

 It uses multi-stage build and the trinodb container image from community as the